-Now let's write a sentence about a girl.
-We'll start with the girl.
-Let's think of a verb other than ate or drank.
-Let's use sang.
+Now let's write a sentence with the same pattern about a builder.
+We'll start with "once."
+Let's think of two prepositional phrases that tell where the builder lived.
+Perhaps he lived in a town near a river.